-This is why DoNotPay is committed to helping you claim victim compensation in Maryland and across the U.S.—whether you are a 9/11 victim, a victim of domestic abuse, a car accident victim, or the bereaved child of a homicide victim.
+This is why DoNotPay is committed to helping you in Maryland and across the U.S.—whether you are a 9/11 victim, a victim of domestic abuse, a car accident victim, or the bereaved child of a homicide victim.
 Whatever your case, DoNotPay is here to help.

 We have created a feature that makes your compensation claim achievable with a few clicks.

 All you have to do is follow these steps:

 - Search for the Compensation for Crime Victims feature

 - Let us know whether you are the victim or another claimant